sergiyblazhievsky/jrsh/README.md

 ## How to install

-To install [Command Line Tool](https://github.com/Krasnyanskiy/jrs-command-line-tool), just pen a terminal window by typing Ctrls-Alt-T and invoke
+To install [JRSH](https://github.com/Krasnyanskiy/jrs-command-line-tool), just pen a terminal window by typing Ctrls-Alt-T and invoke
 ```java
 mvn clean install
 ```